Approved by the Council on 16 and 24 July 2022

-XI.1.
 Scientific Commissions may be established, modified, or discontinued at any time by the Council upon recommendation of the Bureau.

 Scientific Commissions shall be established for indefinite periods, subject to the limitations in XI.1.

-XI.5.
-Each Scientific Commission shall elect a Chair and three Vice-Chairs from among its members for periods not longer than four years.
+Each Scientific Commission shall elect a Chair and three Vice-Chairs from among its Associates for periods not longer than four years.
 They shall be elected by members of the given Scientific Commission who are attending the open business meeting of the Commission.
 Scientific Commission Chairs and Vice-Chairs may be re-elected once for a second term of no longer than four years.

-XI.7.
 The Executive Group of a Scientific Commission shall consist of the Chair, the three Vice-Chairs and the Chairs of the Sub-Commissions established by the given Scientific Commission.

-XI.9.
 Actions by Scientific Commissions which may affect or involve individuals or groups outside COSPAR shall be subject to approval of the Bureau prior to execution.

-XI.10.
 Reports of the open business meetings of the Scientific Commissions shall be prepared by the Chairs of the Scientific Commissions and presented to the Council.

 At the end of their term(s) Scientific Commission officers may only be elected to a higher position in the same body.

 XII.
 SUB-COMMISSIONS AND TASK GROUPS

-XII.1.
 Sub-Commissions and Task Groups may be established, modified, or discontinued by Scientific Commissions.
 Such actions shall require both a majority vote of the Scientific Commission and approval of the Bureau.

-XII.2.
 Should two or more Scientific Commissions wish to establish, modify, or discontinue a common Sub-Commission or Task Group, approval both by majority votes cast separately in each Scientific Commission interested in the given Sub-Commission or Task Group, and by the Bureau shall be required.

-XII.3.
 A Scientific Commission may wish to withdraw from a Sub-Commission or Task Group that it has supported in common with another (other) Scientific Commission(s).
 For that action a majority vote of the Scientific Commission wishing to withdraw and the approval of the Bureau shall be required.

-XII.4.
 Sub-Commissions shall be established for indefinite periods, subject to the limitations in XII.1.

 Each Sub-Commission shall be headed by a Chair the nomination and election procedure of whom shall be regulated by the Scientific Commission(s) which has (have) established the given Sub-Commission.

 The Chair of a Sub-Commission shall be elected for a period not longer than four years.
 S/he may be re-elected once for a second term not longer than four years.

 At the end of their term(s) Sub-Commission officers may only be elected to a higher position in the same body.

 Task Groups shall be established for well-defined periods, usually for three to five years.
 After this time period has elapsed, the Task Group shall be automatically dissolved.
 However, a Task Group’s activity may be prolonged for a further well-defined period by the Bureau on the recommendation, by majority vote(s), of the Scientific Commission(s) that established the given Task Group.

 Members and officers of a given Task Group shall be appointed by the Chair (Chairs) of the Scientific Commission(s) to which the Task Group belongs, subject to the approval of the Scientific Commission(s) at its (their) open business meeting(s).

-XII.10.
 Actions by Sub-Commissions and/or Task Groups which may affect or involve individuals or groups outside COSPAR shall be subject to approval both of the relevant Scientific Commission(s) and the Bureau prior to execution.

 XIII.
 SUBSIDIARY BODIES

-Panels on topics of interdisciplinary interest, or involving participation from experts from disciplines not represented within Scientific Commissions, ad hocCommittees, and other subsidiary bodies may be established, modified, or discontinued at any time by the Bureau.
+Panels on topics of interdisciplinary interest, or involving participation from experts from disciplines not represented within Scientific Commissions, ad hoc Committees, and other subsidiary bodies may be established, modified, or discontinued at any time by the Bureau.

 The period for which the subsidiary body is established shall be determined by the Bureau.
 The period may be indefinite.

 The Chairs, other officers (as needed), and members of subsidiary bodies shall be appointed by the Bureau for the period of the (rest of the) mandate of the subsidiary body, or four years, whichever is shorter.
 Chairs, officers, and members of subsidiary bodies may be re-appointed by the Bureau once for a second term lasting until the end of the mandate of the subsidiary body, or four years, whichever is shorter.
 In the case of highly specialized Panels additional terms shall be considered by the Bureau on an exceptional basis.

 XIV.
 OTHER RULES

-XIV.1.
 The Bureau and/or the Council may, in accordance with the COSPAR Charter and By-Laws, establish further rules governing COSPAR activities and change or invalidate existing ones.
 Such actions shall become effective immediately unless specified otherwise.

 XV.
 CHANGES IN THE BY-LAWS

-Rules for changing the COSPAR By-Laws shall be the same as those of changing the COSPAR Charter (see Section VI of the Charter), with the exception that approval of ICSU shall not be required.
+Rules for changing the COSPAR By-Laws shall be the same as those of changing the COSPAR Charter (see Section VI of the Charter), with the exception that approval of ISC shall not be required.
 Changes shall be effective immediately upon close of the Council meeting at which approval occurs, unless specified otherwise.